Basic Definitions

 7.8 I/O statement.
 Name=input("Name:")

-a,b,c=input("Enter three String as space/,/-").split( /","/"-")
+a,b,c=input("Enter three String as space /','/'-' ").split(' '/","/"-")

-x,y,z = map(int, input (" Three Numbers by space: ").split())
+a,b,c = map(int, input (" Three Numbers by space: ").split())

-n = [int(n) for n in input('Input any numbers with, to sum').split(",")]
+n = [int(n) for n in input('Input any numbers with comma to sum').split(',')]

 print(n)